cwiegert/EMU/docs/software_setup/02-happy-hare-setup.md

 ```
 In addition, it contains the fan definitions for the unit as below.
 Similarly, it is set up for an 8 lane unit, so if you have less lanes, delete the corresponding blocks from the file.
 ```
-[fan_generic emu_fan_N]
+[fan_generic _emu_fan_N]
 pin: mmu0:PA0
 max_power: 1
 kick_start_time: 0.5
 ```
 Finally it contains the fan control macro that controls the fans on a by-lane basis.
-In the variable_sensors add the names of the **Lane_N_onboard temperature sensors**, separated by a coma.
+In the variable_sensors add the names of the **_Lane_N_onboard temperature sensors**, separated by a coma.
 In the variable_fans add the names of the **base unit fans**, separated by a coma.

+> [!NOTE]
+> Prefixing the fans and board temperature sensors with a _ will hide them from the Mainsail UI, which is helpful to reduce clutter once you have your setup tuned and validated.

 > [!IMPORTANT]
 > The length of these two lists must match and correspond to each other (ie lane 0 fan and lane 0 onboard temp sensor must be first on the list etc).